Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction

 \textbf{Data Augmentation.} Including additional parameters in a model can potentially increase the risk of overfitting.
 In the case of the temporal module, vulnerability to overfitting and the potential to recover historical cues depend on data augmentation.
 Table \ref{tbl:ablation_findings} compares model performances with and without data augmentation, emphasizing the necessity for greater data diversity to improve overall performance.

 \textbf{Temporal Fusion.} When comparing with the straightforward utilization of the mean of historical frames, the effectiveness of TempCoBEV is demonstrated in Table \ref{tbl:ablation_findings}.
-It not only recovers historical cues but also indicates the capacity to learn and anticipate the dynamics of moving objects.
+It recovers historical cues and indicates the capacity to learn and anticipate the dynamics of moving objects.

-\textbf{Loss Function.} Even though the underlying CoBEVT architecture employs a weighted cross-entropy loss function for training (and performs suboptimally with the IoU loss), TempCoBEV demonstrates improved performance using the IoU loss.
-The performance disparities between the two loss functions for training TempCoBEV are depicted in Table \ref{tbl:ablation_findings}, highlighting the effectiveness of the IoU loss, particularly for future frame predictions.
+\textbf{Loss Function.} Even though the CoBEVT architecture employs a weighted cross-entropy loss function for training (and performs suboptimally with the IoU loss), TempCoBEV demonstrates improved performance using the IoU loss.
+The performance disparities between the two loss functions are depicted in Table \ref{tbl:ablation_findings}, highlighting the effectiveness of the IoU loss, particularly for future frame predictions.